OhWhales/OhWhale_Buy_Bot_Presale/README.md

 At **[Oh Whale](https://ohwhale.io)**, we are dedicated to preserving the oceans and protecting marine life, including whales, by leveraging blockchain technology.
 We not only aim to contribute to the physical preservation of our oceans but also to create a **digital ocean** in the blockchain space, where sustainability, community, and technology converge.

-By supporting **OhWhale.io**, you are helping make a difference in both the real and digital worlds.
+By supporting case, you are helping make a difference in both the real and digital worlds.

 ---